Saints and Jude 14

 The Background for the Word “Saints”

-The translation using “saints” typically refers to God’s people, but the Bible versions use “holy ones” to translate when referring to angels.
-The word on the original languages is the same offshoot of holy ones.
-Because Hebrew and Greek words for “saint” is the same as “holy ones,” translators take the freedom to use “holy ones” when referring to angels and “saints” when referring to God’s people.
+The term “saints” usually refers to God’s people, but Bible translations often use “holy ones” when referencing angels.
+In the original languages, the same word is used for both, derived from the concept of holy ones.
+Since Hebrew and Greek words for “saint” are identical to those for “holy ones,” translators freely choose to use “holy ones” for angels and “saints” for God’s followers.

-We can see this in numerous translations that believe Jude refers to angels by those versions using “holy ones.”
+This is evident in many translations that interpret Jude as referring to angels, often using the term “holy ones.”
 (ASV, AMP, CSB, CJB, EHV,NASB, NIV …).
-The Greek word doesn’t help us distinguish which is the best translation.
+The Greek word doesn’t help us distinguish which translation is best.
 Here are some versions translated using saints (KJ21, BRG, DRA,GNV, NKJV….).
-Some even translate it to mean holy angels (ERV, CEV) or “myriads” (DLBT).
+Some even translate it as “holy angels” (ERV, CEV) or “myriads” (DLBT).

 Another Angle — Contextual

-In the same chapter, merely 11 verses from each other, Jude uses the same Greek word to speak of the saints.
+In the same chapter, just 11 verses apart, Jude uses the same Greek term to refer to the saints.

 “…I felt the necessity to write to you appealing that you contend earnestly for the faith which was once for all handed down to the saints” (Jude 3).

-Some insist on Jude referring to God’s ones (saints) due to his usage here in Jude 4, which is more clearly referring to believers.
-The only reason maybe not to accept the clearer (saints) to translate Jude 14 is that the line is lifted from another source—quoted from another source.
+Some argue that Jude refers to God’s ones (saints) because of his use of the term in Jude 4, which clearly points to believers.
+The only reason to hesitate before translating Jude 14 as (saints) might be that this line is borrowed from another source—it's quoted from elsewhere.

 Another Angle — Old Testament Usage

-As we look at the following verses, please remember that the word for saints is literally “holy ones.”
-The New Testament is exactly the same situation that we find in the Old Testament.
+When examining the upcoming verses, keep in mind that the term for saints means “holy ones.”
+The New Testament’s context is exactly the same as in the Old Testament.

-This first verse, similar to Jude 14 from Deuteronomy mentions ten thousand (myriad) holy ones.
+This initial verse, akin to Jude 14 from Deuteronomy, references ten thousand (myriad) holy ones.

 He said, “The Lord came from Sinai, And dawned on them from Seir; He shone forth from Mount Paran, And He came from the midst of ten thousand holy ones; At His right hand there was flashing lightning for them” (Deut 33:2).